x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 #### Requirements for SMTP AUTH client submission

-- **Authentication**: If you are able to, we recommend using Modern Authentication in the form of OAuth.
-Otherwise you will have to use Basic Authentication which is simply a  username and password to send email from the device or application.
+- **Authentication**: If possible, we recommend using Modern Authentication in the form of OAuth.
+Otherwise, you'll need to use Basic Authentication (which is simply a username and password) to send email from the device or application.
 To find out more about OAuth, see [Authenticate an IMAP, POP, or SMTP connection using OAuth](/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth).
 If SMTP AUTH is intentionally disabled for the organization or the mailbox being used, you must use Option 2 or 3 below.
 - **Mailbox**: You must have a licensed Microsoft 365 or Office 365 mailbox to send email from.
 - **Transport Layer Security (TLS)**: Your device must be able to use TLS version 1.2 and above.
 - **Port**: Port 587 (recommended) or port 25 is required and must be unblocked on your network.
 Some network firewalls or ISPs block ports, especially port 25, because that's the port that email servers use to send mail.